Rankings

 Standout Features of the Program:

 Students can opt to co-major in another area or discipline while also pursuing a doctorate in Statistics.
 It has been a common pathway for many students who are keen on interdisciplinary studies.
 The common co-majors include engineering, agriculture, genetics, and computer science.
-With this option, students will have to choose a Statistics track that is more relevant to the second major, Applied Statistics or Theoretical Statistics.

 Did you know?